sparkfun/SparkFun_ESP32_Qwiic_Pro_Mini/docs/hardware_overview.md

 ## Voltage Regulator - AP2112K

 The AP2112K Voltage Regulator ensures that the appropriate voltage is provided to the various components of the board.
+The AP2112K has a max input voltage of 6V.

 <figure markdown>